 There is no doubt that wood embellishments can make all the difference to a house’s interior and exterior.
 But just as well-finished woodwork adds to a property, not much says “neglected” like a peeling front door.
-Last week we looked at stripping wood.
-This week, we talk about covering old paint, and filling wood for a good finish.
+Previously we looked at stripping wood.
+Here we talk about covering old paint, and filling wood for a good finish.

 Covering Old Paint

 There are some instances when you won’t be able to strip existing paint.
 If your wood is too rough, the paint is ingrained into the wood, or the wood has been stained at some point, painting over the old paint is probably your best option.
 The key is to make sure that the paint is smooth.
 If there are lots of chips and the paint is peeling, your best option is to strip off as much paint as you can.
 Once the majority of the paint has been removed, sand down the surface get it as smooth as possible.
 If the old paint is in good condition, lightly sand the surface to help the new paint to adhere well, before sanding down and applying a coat of primer, followed by your chosen colour.